 What is Integrated Science?

 The Integrated Science (ISCI) Program at Grand Valley State University provides K-12 teacher training in science education.
-We offer an Integrated Science Elementary major for K-8 certification, and an Integrated Science Secondary Endorsement for grades 6-12.
-We also advise the Secondary Science majors for 6-12 certification in Biology, Chemistry, Earth Science and Physics.
+We offer an Integrated Science Elementary Education Major for K-8 certification, and an Integrated Science Secondary Education Major for 6-12 certification.

 ISCI students learn content and pedagogy in science education through active learning in our ISCI course curriculum, and during authentic field, service learning and scholarship experiences.
 All faculty emphasize, and students are fully immersed in Michigan's K-12 Science Standards, which are based on the Next Generation Science Standards.
 Integrated Science faculty engage students in discipline-specific scholarly activity and research, leading to publication and presentation opportunities.
 ISCI faculty are well-published experts in the science disciplines, and have won numerous prestigious teaching and research awards.
 ISCI faculty regularly work with science teachers around the state in professional development and grant opportunities.
 Integrated Science alumni are highly valued by employers and have a high success rate in securing teaching positions.
 The ISCI Program at GVSU is dedicated to developing and supporting the highest quality K-12 science teachers and their classrooms.